All Collections

 Ready To Bill

 This folder contains everything from the time entry and expense folders, grouped by client and matter to prepare for billing.
 You can choose a single client, single matter (Pro version only) or bulk entries to prepare your draft invoice.
-There are filters on the left for sorting by client, timekeeper and date range as well as additional “checkboxes” include/exclude billable or non-billable hours, fixed fees or expenses.

 Draft Invoices